apache/yunikorn-site/docs/user_guide/workloads/run_tensorflow.md

 Kubeflow.
 It not only supports TensorFlow but also PyTorch, XGboots, etc.

 ## Install training-operator
-You can run one command to install training operator in kubeflow namespace.
-If you have problems with installation, please refer to [this doc](https://github.com/kubeflow/training-operator#installation) for more details.
+You can use the following command to install training operator in kubeflow namespace by default.
+If you have problems with installation, please refer to [this doc](https://github.com/kubeflow/training-operator#installation) for details.
 ```
 kubectl apply -k "github.com/kubeflow/training-operator/manifests/overlays/standalone?ref=v1.3.0"
 ```